 The one exception an 8.5 x 11 notebook I use for brainstorming.

 Do you revise?

 Oh, yeah.
 A lot.
 Constantly.
 You sometimes hear writers express the fear that they’ll lose their voice through revising and editing.
 I honestly don’t know what they’re talking about; revising helps me refine the voice.
 BUT, every writer’s different.
 For me, writing the first draft is the relatively easy part; revising is the crucial, and to me, painful, part.
 Even so, I spend a lot of time revising.
 Examining every word.
-Scouring out extra words.
+Scraping off extra words.
 Reading aloud.
 Reverse outlining (outlining after you’ve written).
 Printing out many many versions and marking them up.
-Taking long breaks between versions so that when I return to a work it’s fresh.
+Taking long breaks between versions so that a work can be seen with fresh eyes.

 Do you belong to any writing groups and organizations?

 Mystery Writers of America